yohannes911/select2/doc/select2.md

 , where `block` is a black box function (closure or such) injected into the selection protocol.

-The extended Select 2 protocol is safe and wait-free in the following manner:
+The extended `select2` protocol is safe and wait-free in the following manner:

 ### Application protocol features ###